Baeldung/kotlin-tutorials/README.md

 To build an  individual gradle sub-modules use the `gradlew` command:
 `./gradlew build` or `./gradlew test`.

-Additionally, you can also use an  IDE such as IntelliJ IDEA to build and test the individual modules.

 Working with the IDE
 ====================
 This repo contains a large number of modules.
-When you're working with an individual module, there's no need to import all of them (or build all of them) - you can simply import that particular module in either Eclipse or IntelliJ.
+When you're working with an individual module, there's no need to import all of them (or build all of them) - you can simply import that particular module in your IDE.

 Running Tests